Frequently Asked Questions (FAQ)

 MAP uses a multitenancy architecture, meaning that MAP customers are using the same Intel EMA server.

-Despite the fact that customers are sharing the same Intel EMA server, customers are not aware of each other, and the data of each customer is kept totally separate.
+Even though customers are using the same Intel EMA server, they are not aware of each other, and each customer's data is kept completely separate.

-Each customer gets access to a tenant that is created for him.
+Each customer is given access to a tenant created specifically for them.
 Each tenant's data is isolated and remains invisible to other customers.

 To understand multitenancy, think of how banking works.
-Multiple people can store their money in one bank, and their assets are completely separate even though they are stored in the same place.
+Multiple people can store their money in the same bank, but their assets are completely separate, even though they are kept in the same place.
 Customers of the bank do not interact with each other, do not have access to other customers' money, and are not even aware of each other.

-You can identify the generation of the processor if your processor is Intel® Core™.
+You can identify the generation of your processor if it is an Intel® Core™ processor.

-The generation of the processor is the first number after i9, i7, i5, or i3.
-Here is an example: Intel® Core™ Processor i9-11950K Processor is 11th generation because the number 11 is listed after i9.
+The generation is indicated by the first number after i9, i7, i5, or i3.
+For example, in the Intel® Core™ i9-11950K processor, the number 11 indicates it is from the 11th generation.

-To view your system info (including information about the processor), use “System information”
+To view your system information, including details about the processor, use “System Information.”

-vPro PC: Intel branding sticker on the PC needs to contain “vPro”
+vPro PC Identification: The Intel branding sticker on the PC should contain “vPro.”

 Install and run the Intel EMA configuration tool on the PC

 Install the Intel EMA configuration tool.
-The tool get by default installed in “C:\Program Files (x86)\Intel\EMAConfigTool.
+By default, the tool is installed in “C:\Program Files (x86)\Intel\EMAConfigTool.”

-The output will be shown on the console and stored in an xml file in the local directory based on the host (computer) name of the PC
+The output will be shown on the console and stored in an XML file in the local directory, named based on the host (computer) name of the PC.

 Intel Full AMT Manageability (vPro Enterprise PC)